getlackey/mongoose-acl/README.md

 In the current implementation either the user has full access to the data or he doesn't.
 There is no attempt to define the type of access (Read, write, etc..).
 We are using this plugin on GET requests only.
 On the other methods (POST, PUT, DELETE) we just check if the user belongs to an admin or a developer group and return early otherwise.
 This plugin helps determined wich documents in a collection he has access to, either because he is an author or because he has been granted access to it.

-There is a special grant - **public**.
-This grant is added by default to all documents, granting access to anyone.
+There are two special grants - **public** and **admin**.
+The **public** grant is added by default to all documents, granting access to anyone.
 All requests will return documents that hold the **public** grant, even if there is no logged in user.
+The **admin** grant is used if no required grants are defined in the plugin, so we have an easy way to grant full access to any user.

 ## Basic Usage
 Just load it in a mongoose schema, just like any other plugin.